NCIEVS/evsrestapi-client-SDK/curl-examples/README.md

 ### Get concepts by SPARQL with prefix

-Get concepts for a specified for a specified SPARQL query with prefixes.
+Get concepts for a specified SPARQL query with prefixes.

 ```{text}
 q=`cat sparql-queries-encoded/prefix.txt`